This guide concerns use of the three flavors of MEDLINE, a major medical literature database, available on the library's A to Z database list.

 Contact the science librarian if you would like to review nuances of using MeSH terms, or review other features of Medline in any of its flavors.

-NOTE ABOUT A LIMITATION OF MESH TERMS:
+NOTE ABOUT A LIMITATION OF MEDICAL SUBJECT HEADINGS (MeSH) TERMS:

 From: Searching PubMed Using MeSH Search Tags